magnars/stasis/README.md

 ```

 It would serve all .html files in that folder, matching the URL
 structure to files on disk.
-Not the most useful app ever, maybe,
-unless you combine it with:

 ### `slurp-resources`